SharpNECDisplaySolutions/nec_rpi_config_tool/README.rst

 SHUTDOWN
   Downloads and installs a Python file that provides System Shutdown support by monitoring GPIO 23 - set low by the display to signal a shutdown.
 The file will be installed as "/usr/share/NEC/rpi_shutdown.py".
 Automatic run on startup will be added to "/etc/rc.local".
 Be sure to enable "SHUTDOWN SIGNAL" on the "COMPUTE MODULE" OSD menu.
 A reboot is required to activate.

-WDT
+WDT_FAN
-  Downloads and installs a Python file that provides hardware based Watchdog Timer support by the host display.
+  Downloads and installs a Python file that provides both hardware based Watchdog Timer support by the host display and automatic control of the Compute Module cooling fan based on the reported system temperature on the Compute Module.
 The file will be installed as "/usr/share/NEC/reset_display_wdt.py".
 Automatic run on startup will be added to "/etc/rc.local".
 Be sure to enable "WDT" and set the "PERIOD TIME" to a minimum of 30 seconds on the "COMPUTE MODULE" OSD menu.
 The UART and SDK options must be installed.
 A reboot is required to activate.
+Temperature and other configuration settings are set in the file.

 WALLP
   Downloads and installs NEC branded desktop wallpaper.